 Easter or ‘Holy Week’ is widely celebrated across Spain, with many cities and towns along the Camino de Santiago hosting impressive processions.
-Here are five special places to experience the Camino in Easter, and discover unique centuries-old Easter traditions:
+Here are 5 special places to experience the Camino at Easter, and discover unique centuries-old Easter traditions:

 Most towns and cities in Galicia also celebrate Easter week and Ferrol hosts one of the most traditional and spectacular Easter events.

 The port city of Ferrol is the starting point of the Camino Ingles, a Camino de Santiago route traditionally followed by pilgrims from Britain and Ireland.
 Easter would be the perfect time of the year to start the English Camino in Ferrol, experiencing the city’s most important event of the year and walking to Santiago de Compostela, where there are also colourful Easter processions all week.
 You can walk from Ferrol to Santiago in just one week.